ojkelly/paranoidmode.com/pgp.md

 ## **Symmetric Encryption**

-Alice has a wants to encrypt a file.
+Alice wants to encrypt a file.
 She puts it in a box with a lock.
 The `key` to the lock is `secret`.
 She keeps a copy of this `key` to unlock the box later.

 Alice now wants the file she encrypted.
 She unlocks (decrypts) the box with her `key`.